malkhamis-panw/gaia/doc/documentation.md

 Type: `[]string`

-If empty, the Defender enforces all UDP networks.
-This works best when all UDP networks have Defenders.
-If some UDP networks do not have Defenders, you may need to manually specify the UDP networks that should be enforced.
+If empty, the enforcer enforces all UDP networks.
+This works best when all UDP networks have enforcers.
+If some UDP networks do not have enforcers, you may need to manually specify the UDP networks that should be enforced.

 ##### `trustedCAs`